rohan-v8rma/Tech-Tips/Networking/README.md

 This sort of attack is more difficult to mitigate than the usual type because there's often no good choke point at which to drop the incoming attack packets.

 Also, they may come in slowly enough from each attacking host that you can't even tell they're an attack; they may be valid requests, just in UNSUPPORTABLE numbers.

+## Subdomain Takeover attack

+TODO

+# Hosting

+Hosting, in its most generic sense, is a service through which storage and computing resources are providing to an individual or organization for the accommodation and maintenance of one or more websites and related services.

+## Virtual Hosting

+Virtual hosting is a method for hosting multiple domain names (with separate handling of each name) on a single server (or pool of servers).

+This allows one server to share its resources, such as memory and processor cycles, without requiring all services provided to use the same host name.

+The term virtual hosting is usually used in reference to web servers but the principles do carry over to other Internet services.

+### IP-based virtual hosting

+IP-based virtual hosting uses the IP address to determine the correct virtual host to serve, and it can be performed with any protocol but requires a dedicated IP address per domain name served.

+Therefore you need to have a separate IP address for each host.

+### Name-based virtual hosting

+With name-based virtual hosting, the server relies on the client to report the hostname as part of the HTTP headers.

+Using this technique, many different hosts can share the same IP address and the associated administrative overhead is saved, but the protocol being served must supply the host name at an appropriate point.

+In particular, there are significant difficulties using name-based virtual hosting with SSL/TLS.

 # Other Concepts